Government loosens licensing restrictions for clinicians during COVID-19 outbreak

 For specific telehealth legislative updates, please visit The Center for Connected Health Policy (CCHPCA).
 This page offers informational resources regarding policy changes for telehealth services with Medicare, Medicaid and private insurers during the pandemic and you can see state actions here.

-BREAKING: Clinicians soon will be able to practice across all state lines
+Clinicians now able to practice across many state lines

 Nursing boards are also issuing emergency/expedited licenses.
 The National Council of State Boards of Nursing (NCSBN) has an updated list of states temporarily loosening nursing license restrictions.